-Outdoor Faucets Are Temporary Connections – Turn water off and disconnect hoses between uses for water quality protection.
-Make sure to cap open end!
+Outdoor Faucets Are Temporary Connections – Turn the water off and disconnect hoses between uses for water quality protection.
+Make sure to cap the open end!

-Fibrous Hoses – Made of sturdy porous rubber and long lasting.
-Tolerates being buried under mulch.
+Fibrous Hoses – Made of sturdy porous rubber and long-lasting.
+Tolerates are being buried under mulch.